 - School Direct Training Programme (Salaried)

-What Qualifications does the course lead to?
+What Qualifications does the School Direct Training Programmes lead to?

 These courses are accredited by the National College for Teaching and Leadership (NCTL) and lead to the award of Qualified Teacher Status (QTS).
 The Colchester Teacher Training Consortium is currently validated by the University of Greenwich to deliver PGCE courses in a variety of subjects.
 The PGCE is offered at Professional or Post Graduate level, the latter award providing 60 credits towards a full Master's degree course.
 All trainees on the School Direct (tuition fee) route and Provider Led route will study for a PGCE in their subject.
 Trainees on the School Direct (salaried) route will have the option to follow a PGCE course if they wish to.